kitmikai/ansible_vagrant_project/explanation.md

 #### Browse the app
-Open the browser and visit the following address http://192.168.60.4:3000 Add a new product by clicking the add products button and then refresh the browser to view the recently added product
+Open the browser and visit the following address http://192.168.60.4:3000 Add a new product by clicking the add products button and then refresh the browser to view the recently added product displayed.

+### Troubleshooting
+Incase you are not able to add a new product.
+Check the firewall status in the backend using the commands below:
+* sudo ufw status
+* sudo ufw allow ssh
+* sudo ufw allow 2222/tcp
+* sudo ufw allow 5000/tcp